VerdommeMan/OT-AM/docs/mkdocs/docs/API.md

 ## Methods

 ### module.addArea({==String==} indentifier, {==Variant==} ...) {==:Area==}
 The indentifier is key used to store said Area, the Area can be retrieved using this key.
 If indentifier already exists it will throw an error.
-Next you give in the arguments for the constructor of the Area.It uses a feature to auto determine which Area it should use, you can disable this by manually adding a String at the end of the arguments.The String should the be area's name.
+Next you give in the arguments for the constructor of the Area.
+It uses a feature to auto determine which Area it should use, you can disable this by manually adding a String at the end of the arguments.The String should the be area's name.
 I.e. `"AreaV2"` or `"AreaV7"`.
 It returns the created Area.

 ### module.removeArea({==String==} indentifier) {==void==}
 Removes the Area associated with said indentifier.